Rastriya Swatantra Party: History

-Formation-present
+Foundation and early years (2022–2025)

-On 16 June 2022, Rabi Lamichhane resigned as managing director of Galaxy 4K television and announced that he would be contesting in the 2022 general elections for a seat at the House of Representatives.
+On 16 June 2022, Rabi Lamichhane resigned as managing director of now defunct Galaxy 4K TV and announced that he would be contesting in the 2022 general elections for a seat at the House of Representatives.
 On 21 June 2022, he announced the formation of Rastriya Swatantra Party along with a 21-member central committee.
 The party was formally registered in the Election Commission on 1 July 2022 with Rabi Lamichhane as the founding president and a bell inside a circle as its election symbol.